Borgor-Chefs/CompTIA-Notes/interfaces/Cables/Coaxial Cables.md

 ---
 # Coaxial Cables

 These are cables which primarily transmit analog data.
 Used today primarily by cable providers to provide a computer with a broadband internet connection.
-Early on iy was used as the backbone for networks.
+Early on it was used as the backbone for networks.

 - connectors
 	- [[#Coaxial|Generic Coaxial]]